Republican candidates offer stark contrast in visions as field thins

 CHARLESTON, S.C.
 As the presidential field winnows after Donald Trump’s commanding victory in South Carolina's nominating contest, U.S. Republican voters face a choice that grows starker by the day.

 Do they back the rage-infused, turn-back-the-clock tone of Trump, or perhaps his conservative, evangelical rival, Ted Cruz?
-Or do they favour the sunnier, more inclusive appeals of emerging establishment favourite Marco Rubio or Ohio Governor John Kasich.
+Or do they favor the sunnier, more inclusive appeals of emerging establishment favorite Marco Rubio or Ohio Governor John Kasich.

 Not only will the answer decide the Republican nominee, it may well change what it means to be a Republican.
 The party is enduring a schism between those who want to work within the system and those want to tear it down.